MPOcanes/MPO624-2018/PARTICIPANTLIST.md

-# Students and their github pages and emails
+# Course members and their github pages and emails

 Name | email | github account URL
 -----|------ | -------------